farha-neu/bamazon/README.md

 ### <h3>MANAGER</h3>
 1. Open terminal and navigate to inside the project folder on terminal, where you would see a `bamazonCustomer.js` file.
-2. Type `node bamazonCustomer.js` on your terminal and hit enter.
+2. Type `node bamazonManager.js` on your terminal and hit enter.
 ![Manager Demo](https://user-images.githubusercontent.com/30298841/41520847-81681336-7284-11e8-8e45-1c32f3ae26fe.gif)
 3. Test Cases:
+   * Steps to View Products for Sale:
+   * Steps to View Low Inventory:
+   * Steps to Add to Inventory:
-   * Steps to buy a product:
+   * Steps to Add New Product:

 ### <h3>SUPERVISOR</h3>
 1. Open terminal and navigate to inside the project folder on terminal, where you would see a `bamazonCustomer.js` file.
-2. Type `node bamazonCustomer.js` on your terminal and hit enter.
+2. Type `node bamazonSupervisor.js` on your terminal and hit enter.
 ![Supervisor Demo](https://user-images.githubusercontent.com/30298841/41522085-7da55024-7289-11e8-9d8e-c56fe7c9a72c.gif)
 3. Test Cases:
+   * Steps to View Product Sales by Department:
-   * Steps to buy a product:
+   * Steps to Create New Department: